nathantim/amputee_gait_simulation/README.md

 # Neuromuscular-Transfemoral-Prosthesis-Model

-This repository contains neuromuscular models of an amputee walking on a transfemoral prosthesis, containing the Otto Bock 3R60 knee prosthesis.
+This repository contains neuromuscular models of an amputee walking on a trans-femoral prosthesis, containing the Otto Bock 3R60 knee prosthesis.
 The model is based on the work of:

 - Song, S., & Geyer, H. (2015).
 A neural circuitry that emphasizes spinal feedback generates diverse behaviours of human locomotion.
 The Journal of physiology, 593(16), 3493-3511.